fongc123/notes/Machine Learning/Decision Tree.md

 The set of candidate thresholds are the **midway segregation point** (criterion) between attribute values, where there are a total of $m-1$ thresholds.
 The value of $c$ is determined by the information gain.

 #### Example Calculation
-An example calculation for determining the attribute with the highest information gain is demonstrated.
+A sample calculation for determining the attribute with the highest information gain is demonstrated.
 The training dataset table is shown below.
 Here, there exists only two class labels: `yes` and `no`.

 | **RID** |   **Age**   | **Income** | **Student** | **Credit Rating** | <span style = "color:lightcoral"><b>Class: Buys computer?</b></span> |
 |:-------:|:-----------:|:----------:|:-----------:|:-----------------:|:--------------------------------------------------------------------:|